2 minutes March 1, 2024

 The Solution

-Fortunately, CSS offers a solution through the clever use of `column-count` and `break-inside` properties.
+Fortunately, CSS offers a solution through the clever use of column-count and break-inside properties.
 By applying these properties to the parent container we can achieve columnar alignment without the need for complex row structures or modern layout systems.

 Here’s a step-by-step breakdown of the solution: